 Advancing substance use disorder treatment

-Addiction continuously evolves as society, substances, and the healthcare industry change.
+Addiction continuously evolves as a society, substances and the healthcare industry change.
 To save lives, we have to keep up with this change and develop innovative, evidence-based practices.
-Ashley Addiction Treatment researches our work with patients, treatment methods, and outcomes.
+Ashley Addiction Treatment researches our work with patients, treatment methods and outcomes.
 And, in partnership with faculty from Johns Hopkins University, our work has advanced scientific thought related to topics including:

 - Clinical trials and intervention studies which advance our understanding of effective methodologies